Interstellar (film): Development and financing

 The premise for Interstellar was conceived by the producer Lynda Obst and the theoretical physicist Kip Thorne, who collaborated on the film Contact (1997), and had known each other since Carl Sagan set them up on a blind date.
 The two conceived a scenario, based on Thorne's work, about "the most exotic events in the universe suddenly becoming accessible to humans", and attracted Steven Spielberg's interest in directing.
 The film began development in June 2006, when Spielberg and Paramount Pictures announced plans for a science fiction film based on an eight-page treatment written by Obst and Thorne.
 Obst was attached to produce.
 By March 2007, Jonathan Nolan was hired to write a screenplay.

 After Spielberg moved his production studio, DreamWorks Pictures, from Paramount Pictures to Walt Disney Studios in 2009, Paramount needed a new director for Interstellar.
 Jonathan Nolan recommended his brother Christopher, who joined the project in 2012.
+Spielberg later admitted that Christopher Nolan had become interested in the project after Jonathan had started to work on it and was told by the latter that Nolan would probably direct it instead if Spielberg were to step away.
 Christopher Nolan met with Thorne, then attached as executive producer, to discuss the use of spacetime in the story.
 In January 2013, Paramount and Warner Bros. announced that Christopher Nolan was in negotiations to direct Interstellar.
 Nolan said he wanted to encourage the goal of human spaceflight, and intended to merge his brother's screenplay with his own.
 By the following March, Nolan was confirmed to direct Interstellar, which would be produced under his label Syncopy and Lynda Obst Productions.
 The Hollywood Reporter said Nolan would earn a salary of $20 million against 20% of the total gross.
 To research for the film, Nolan visited NASA and the private space program at SpaceX.

 Warner Bros. sought a stake in Nolan's production of Interstellar from Paramount, despite their traditional rivalry, and agreed to give Paramount its rights to co-finance the next film in the Friday the 13th horror franchise, with a stake in a future film based on the television series South Park, the second after South Park: Bigger, Longer & Uncut (1999).
 Warner Bros. also agreed to let Paramount co-finance an indeterminate "A-list" property.
 In August 2013, Legendary Pictures finalized an agreement with Warner Bros. to finance approximately 25% of the film's production.
 Although it failed to renew its eight-year production partnership with Warner Bros., Legendary reportedly agreed to forgo financing Batman v Superman: Dawn of Justice (2016) in exchange for the stake in Interstellar.